 Aldrin: We'll get to the details of what's around here, but it looks like a collection of just about every variety of shape, angularity, granularity, about every variety of rock you could find.
-The color is...Well, it varies pretty much depending on how you're looking...There doesn't appear to be too much of a general color at all.
-However, it looks as though some of the rocks and boulders, of which there are quite a few in the area...It looks as though they're going to have some interesting colors to them.
+The color is...Well, it varies pretty much depending on how you're looking...There doesn't appear to be too much of a general color at all...
 Over.